ivanDevProd/vm-template-scaning/README.md

 **FIX:**
  - Centos 7/8 became a deprecated system.
-A potential solution is to Include a repo setup step, so it can install necessary packages.
-Use rpm packages for repo config. (yum install -y http://10.67.21.111/images/artifactory-centos-rocky-1.1-1.el9.noarch.rpm)
+A potential solution is to Include a repo setup step so that it can install the necessary packages.
+Use rpm packages for repo config. (yum install -y http://10.67.21.111/images/artifactory-centos-rocky-1.1-1.el9.noarch.rpm)...
+ - Exclude VM renaming in case of failed_commands and commands retrying.

 **BACKLOG:**